Filters

 Smart Farming

-Soil moisture, weather stations, animal tracking
+Soil moisture, weather stations, livestock tracking

 Dragino SE01-LB-EU868-8 LoRaWAN Soil Moisture & EC Sensor